Xinyi–Changxing railway

 The Xinyi–Changxing railway or Xinchang railway (新长铁路 (新長鐵路, Xīn–Cháng tiělù)), also known as the Xinchang line (新长线 (新長線, Xīncháng xiàn)), is a single-track railway line in eastern China between the cities of Xinyi in Jiangsu Province and Changxing County in Zhejiang Province.
 It runs north-south through the entire length of Jiangsu Province and the northern tip of Zhejiang.
 Major cities along route include Huai'an, Yancheng, Hai'an, Jingjiang, Jiangyin and Yixing.
 Including a 62.5 km spur from Hai'an to Nantong, the Xinchang railway is 638 km in total length.
 It used a train ferry to cross the Yangtze River, but this closed in 2019.
 Passenger services south of Hai'an have also been abandoned.
+The Yancheng–Yixing intercity railway, which is due to open in about 2030, will offer passenger services to some of the places formerly served by this line.

 History

 The Xinchang railway was the first railway to be built in Jiangsu Province north of the Yangtze River.
 Construction began in September 1998 and the entire line was completed in April 2005.
 Passenger and freight service commenced on July 1, 2005.
 A connection to Nantong (a section of the Nanjing–Qidong railway) was added in 2008.
 The train ferry closed on 16 December 2019.
 Passenger services south of Hai'an have also been abandoned.